bmeurant/technical-docs/software-architecture/architectural-patterns/service-mesh.md

 A **Service Mesh** is a dedicated, configurable infrastructure layer that handles inter-service communication in a microservices architecture.
 It provides a transparent and language-agnostic way to manage, secure, and observe services.
 Its primary goal is to move the logic governing communication out of individual services and into the platform itself.

-It works by deploying a network of lightweight proxies alongside each service instance.
-These proxies, called **[[posa|Sidecars]]**, intercept all traffic between services, allowing the mesh to control how services interact without requiring any changes to the application code.
+A service mesh is implemented by extending the **[[sidecar]]** pattern.
+It works by deploying a network of lightweight proxy sidecars alongside each service instance.
+These proxies intercept all traffic between services, allowing the mesh to control how services interact without requiring any changes to the application code.

 * **Core Principles:**
     * **Transparency:** The service mesh is largely invisible to the application code.
 Services are unaware that their communication is being intercepted and managed.